-Question 23: How does NDIC Promote Sustainable Banking?
+Question 23: How Does NDIC Promote Sustainable Banking?

 The NDIC plays two roles in terms of the implementation of sustainable banking.
 First as a member of Bankers' Committee, it is duty bound to implement the agreements of the committee, one of which is that every member of the committee should adopt the sustainable banking principles.
 Secondly, as a supervisor in the banking industry, the NDIC has the duty of ensuring that operators in the system comply with the pledge to adopt the principles in their institutions.
-As part of its efforts at achieving the implementation and integration process, the NDIC came up with the following initiatives:
+As part of its efforts at achieving the two roles, the NDIC implemented the following initiatives: